-Vegas Movie Studio 14 marks the first update of this software since Magix bought out the entire Sony Creative range of video and audio editing products last year.
+This Vegas Movie Studio 15 review marks the second release of the software since Magix bought out the entire Sony Creative range of video and audio editing products the year before last.

-Despite the doomsday rumblings of existing users regarding what Magix was going to do with the software, this update has clearly marked Magix intention to not only bring the software up to date but to continue its development.
+Despite the doomsday rumblings of existing users regarding what Magix was going to do with the software, this update and the last have clearly indicated Magix intention to bring the software up to date and to continue its development.

-So just as I do whenever I am embarking on a review here is a video from Vegas Creative showing a quick overview of the software itself and what has changed in this new version.
+So just as I do whenever I am embarking on any review, here is a video from Vegas Creative showing a quick overview of the software itself and what has changed in this new version.

-Movie Studio is a bit of an anomaly within the the consumer level video editing software market due to its history in that it doesn’t really look or behave like most of the others in this market.
+Movie Studio is a bit of an oddball within the the consumer level video editing software market in that it doesn’t really look or behave like most of the others in this category.

 The reason for this is that the product itself grew out of the original Creative professional editing software which we now know as Vegas Pro.

-Sadly we don’t have our flying cars yet but we certainly do have a wide range of video editing products available these days!
+Sadly we don’t have our flying cars yet but we certainly do have a wide range of video editing products available!

 Every brand of software on the market will at least at some point in time make the claim that, “It’s easy to use!”